sethtroisi/gmp-ecm/build.vs/readme.txt

    for example 'bash.exe test.pm1'

-The tests are in the gmp-ecm root directory with the nmaes test.type where 'type' is the type of test.
+The tests are in the gmp-ecm root directory with the names test.type where 'type' is the type of test.

     Brian Gladman, August 2019